 Lymphocytopenia per se generally causes no symptoms.
 However, findings of an associated disorder may include

 Absent or diminished tonsils or lymph nodes, indicative of cellular immunodeficiency

 Evidence of hematologic disease (eg, pallor, petechiae, jaundice, mouth ulcers)

-Lymphocytopenia is most often due to AIDS or undernutrition, but it also may be inherited or caused by various infections, drugs, or autoimmune disorders.
+Lymphocytopenia is most often due to AIDS, and recently COVID-19, or undernutrition, but it also may be inherited or caused by various infections, drugs, or autoimmune disorders.